 For the 2017 IndyCar season, Chip Ganassi Racing retains Chilton in the #8 car, switching from Chevrolet to Honda engine.
 Chilton scored his first top 5 result by finishing fourth at Indianapolis 500.
 With six top 10 results until the end of the season, he was 11th in the final championship standings.

 For the 2018 IndyCar season, Chilton rejoined Carlin in team's first season in the North American premier open-wheel competition.
-His teammate is Charlie Kimball.
+His teammate was Charlie Kimball.
+Chilton's best result during the season was the eleventh place at Detroit and he finished 19th in the points.